SoftUni-Internal/interactive-content/EN/04-Debugging-Techniques/02-IntelliJ -IDEA-Debugger.md

 **IntelliJ's debugger** has a huge feature set when it comes to breakpoints.

 - Stops execution at a specific instruction (line of code)
-    - Can be set using:
+    - can be set using:
       **Ctrl + F8** shortcut or

       clicking on the **left most side** of the source code window